gtalin/100-days-of-code/log.md

 **Thoughts:** There was a gap between when I had first read up on express.
 Revised it and then setup the repo and basic server using express.
 Used two routes: a.)
 For when some parameter is passed to root and b.) when parameter is not passed.

 **Link to work:** [timeStamp Microservice] (https://github.com/gtalin/timeStampMicroService)

+### Day 16: January 18, 2017

+**Today's Progress**: FreeCodeCamp API project for Timestamp Microservice.

+**Thoughts:** Worked on converting date parameter in URL to unix and human readable date.
+Tried to get the values as close to the demo app in fcc.
+If string form date is wrong, node automatically converts it to unix timestamp: 1008374400 (in firefox browser however if we do the same: Date.parse("Dec 15") we get NaN) which then converetd to human readable form becomes: Dec 15 2001.
+Have yet to make the home page explaining how to use API and then checking out options of how to deploy it.
+Date to string: new Date(unix)
+Unix to human readable: Date.parse(string);
+Above commands with a few changes have been used.

+**Link to work:** [TimeStamp Microservice] (https://github.com/gtalin/timeStampMicroService)